PIPIXIALETSGO/Cart315/Process/Journal.md

 - Incorporate additional weapon types and classes based on player feedback.
 - Fine-tune gameplay mechanics and balance to ensure each class and weapon is viable and enjoyable to play.
 - Expand environmental interactions and hazards to enhance strategic depth and immersion.
+<h1>Journal 4</h1>
+**In-game perspective shifting:**
+   -Now the game has shifted from 2d to 3d since Azhar has joined the team, so I have more time to play around the 3d settings.
+Most of scripts from the orginal
+   2d game file has been successfully transfered to the 3d version.
+I also added jumping since it's 3d now, but not 100 percent sure whether I want to keep it or not because it also changes the play style of the game.
+For this phase, I'm planing to add health bar and experience bar to game.
+The experience bar will have a number that indicates player's level right next to it.
+Whenvever player levels up, the health bar refilled to full.Another changed that I made an isometric camera view.Ideally, I also want when an enmey hit player, it pushes player to the oposite direction so the player awares that he/she got hit.